tastybug/zettelkasten/catalog/gcp/gcp-identities-and-permissions.md

 ## Resources

-Cloud resources are the various services that GCP offers, like buckets, databases, VMs.
+Cloud resources are the various GCP services (Cloud Storage, Cloud SQL) and INSTANCES of those services.
+Examples:
+* a concrete bucket
+* a concrete object in a bucket
+* all buckets in a project
+* all VMs in a project

 ## Roles